-Explorason and I have fun as we make photos.
+Explorason and I have fun as we take photos.

 We drive into Uzice, but because we had no internet I couldn’t plan.
 We found the old ruins up this hill if you look carefully.
 We drove around but it looked modern so we left.
 We had to get to Montenegro later today.

 Next thing we stop, and up comes a horse with traditional tassels pulling lumber.
-So we stop and the own lets us have photographs.
+So we stop and the owner lets us have photographs.